Curriculum & Course Catalog

 Laboratory work will have students conduct hands-on, quantitative chemistry experiments as they create their own artistic materials and projects.
 Students will be introduced to primary source scientific publications by reading and critically evaluating work in the fields of archaeometry, art restoration, and conservation science using a 'case-studies' approach.
 Multiple forms of assessment will be utilized to gauge each student's synthesis and understanding of the material, including: quizzes, tests, laboratory reports, oral presentations, scientific posters, infographics, student-generated videos, student-generated works of art, formal papers, and 'real-world' document-based queries.

-Advanced Environmental Science is an interdisciplinary course that uses the principles of biology, ecology, ocean and atmospheric science, chemistry, geology, physics, geography, economics, political science, and ethics to understand and propose solutions for complex environmental issues.
-After introductory units on sustainability, geology, matter, energy, geochemical cycling and ecology, students will pursue a brief survey of the major topics that can be explored and then students will choose the specific topics the class will study.
-Bringing these topics together and making connections between them can be challenging, but also makes the course especially meaningful and relevant.
+Environmental Science is an interdisciplinary course that uses the principles of biology, ecology, ocean and atmospheric science, chemistry, geology, physics, geography, economics, political science, and ethics to understand and propose solutions for complex environmental issues.
+The course will largely focus on natural resources in the Southwest, throughout the US, and internationally.
+The course will be organized into four units - earth, air, fire, and water - and the intersections of these topics.
 The goals of the course are to (1) provide students with the scientific principles, concepts, and methodologies required to understand the interrelationships in the natural world, (2) identify and analyze environmental problems or challenges, (3) to evaluate the relative risks associated with these problems, (4) to examine alternative solutions for resolving and/or preventing these problems, and (5) develop the habits and skills which support student agency with respect to independent learning, resilience, and accountability.

-Prerequisites: Integrated Science I and II, Math IVH or permission from the science department.
+Prerequisites: Math IVH or permission from the science department.

 Building Sustainable Communities